 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

 Gilleleje is a prominent fishing town revered by the local tourists.
 Experience the cool breeze where the port is a crucial part of the town.
-The tourists can witness the fisherman clearing all the lines besides the panoramic fishing town.
+If you are wondering what to see in Denmark, the tourists can witness the fisherman clearing all the lines besides the panoramic fishing town.
 It was erected way back in the fourteenth century, which is really charming and alluring.
 Do not forget to take a free stroll amidst the city and witness the regular morning fish auction.
-The world renowned monument Kierkegaard is an incredible experience to explore.
+The world-renowned monument Kierkegaard is an incredible experience to explore.
 Gilleleje is among the many places to visit in Denmark in summer if you’re looking for a touristy day.

 4. Maritime Museum

 One of the best places to visit in Denmark, Maritime Museum opened its doors to the public in 1915.
 There are numerous collections with respect to Danish trade and shipping belonging to the fifteenth century B.C.
 However, in the year 2013, the museum was shifted to a brand new spot under the supervision of Bjarke Ingels Group (BIG).
-The place is originally referred to as ‘The Trade and Maritime Museum’.
+The place is originally referred to as ‘The Trade and Maritime Museum’ and is among the famous Denmark points of interest.
 The trade was executed between China and India.

 5. Tivoli Gardens